Deepakdubey90/django-project-boilerplate/readme.md

 NewCo is a Django app boilerplate with good configuration.
-If you have a Django based backend that interacts with Client Side MVC or if you have a app that renders everything from backend, it would help you in both cases.
+If you have a Django based backend that interacts with Client Side MVC or if you have an app that renders everything from backend, it would help you in both cases.